-Pop into the lobby to see “The Dream Garden,” a glittery full wall fantasia created by Tiffany Studios in 1914 based on a Maxfield Parrish painting.
+Pop into the lobby to see “The Dream Garden,” a glittery full wall fantasia, created by Tiffany Studios in 1914, based on a Maxfield Parrish painting.
 Around the corner, palm trees flank an indoor atrium courtyard where water plays and cascades over rounded steps of black and grey marble.
 Free, open during work hours.

 If you suffer from vertigo, forget about stepping out on a balcony that suspends you within this massive contemporary Quonset hut of a building.
 You can take a free tour of the Kimmel Center at 1pm daily, or just head up the elevator to the Hamilton Garden to check it out.
 Free.
 Open to the public except when closed for private events.

 Restaurants in Philadelphia, PA

 What happens when the company that owns Urban Outfitters and Anthropology goes into the gardening business?
 You get Potting-Shed Chic.
-This “curated collection” of décor for home and garden on eleven acres is a destination unto itself, even if you have no desire to purchase that $12 glass jar of Black Sea Salt or a heathery Meadow Wreath ($78).
-Garden sheds, barns and greenhouses spill one into another, and displays are clever, fun and play with your senses.
+This “curated collection” of décor for home and garden on eleven acres is a destination unto itself.
+Even if you have no desire to purchase that $12 glass jar of Black Sea Salt or a heathery Meadow Wreath ($78).
+Garden sheds, barns and greenhouses spill one into another.
+Displays are clever, fun and play with your senses.

-Alternately, dine in a former greenhouse on site; Styer’s Garden Café at Terrain, Farm to table dining can’t get much closer to the food than this place.
+Alternately, dine in a former greenhouse on site: Styer’s Garden Café at Terrain.
+Farm to table dining can’t get much closer to the food than this place.
 You’re in Mushroom Country, so Local Mushroom Soup with Truffle Oil ($8) is an easy choice.
-Wild Field Green Salad With Shaved Root Veggies ($12) comes from the wild fields outside, and delights like Braised Lamb Rib with Raw Kale and Brussels Sprouts ($21) are indicative of Styer’s adherence to good, slow food.
+Wild Field Green Salad With Shaved Root Veggies ($12) comes from the wild fields outside.
+And delights like Braised Lamb Rib with Raw Kale and Brussels Sprouts ($21) are indicative of Styer’s adherence to good, slow food.

 Where to Stay in Philadelphia